agiliq/tweetable-python/file-conversion.rst

     out=open('data/converted.csv', 'w')
     [out.write(','.join([x[x.keys()[i]] for i in range(len(x))]) + '\n')  for x in _json]

+JSON (JavaScript Object Notation) is a lightweight data-interchange format.
+It is easy for humans to read and write.
-Creates a csv file from a json file.
+The code above creates a csv file from a json file.

 :code:`json.loads(open('data/example.json', 'r').read())` Creates a json object from json file.